-Now before you starting thinking dealing with feelings sounds like a lot of effort, bear in mind that this isn’t always some big long drawn out process!
+Now before you start thinking that dealing with feelings sounds like a lot of effort, bear in mind that this isn’t always some big long-drawn-out process!
 Once you get better at dealing with and processing your feelings, it can happen fairly quickly.

 Know your comparison triggers

 As mentioned in an earlier post, it helps to know your trigger words so that you can effectively deal with them.